Grownup Autumns Poem by Mark Heathcote

 Grownup Autumns

-The leaves that fall that sweep on through the hall
+The leaves that fall, that sweep on through the hall

-landing on your doorsteps solidified.
+landing on your doorsteps, solidified.

-Aren't that many, but there's still several
+There aren't that many, but still several.

-it's-annoying when they are blown inside. /
+It's -annoying when they are blown inside.

 But it's great when you're a small child, knee-deep